theme-next/hexo-theme-next/docs/INSTALLATION.md

      ```
      This variant will give to you **only latest release version** (without `.git` directory inside).\
      So, there is impossible to update this version with `git` later.\
-     Instead you always can use separate configuration (e.g. [data-files][docs-data-files-url]) and download new version inside old directory (or create new directory and redefine `theme` in Hexo config), without losing your old configuration.
+     Instead you always can use separate configuration (e.g. [data-files][docs-configuration-url]) and download new version inside old directory (or create new directory and redefine `theme` in Hexo config), without losing your old configuration.

 ### Option 2: Download [tagged release version][releases-url]